balancer/docs/docs/reference/contracts/security.md

 Audit reports can also be found in the [Balancer V2 Core repository](https://github.com/balancer/balancer-core-v2/tree/master/audits).

+## Code Immutability
+The core contracts that make up the Balancer V2 Protocol, such as the Vault and Pools (Weighted, Stable, LBP, Managed, Linear, etc), are immutable by design.
+Any pool updates are made by deploying brand new factories/pools and require users to electively migrate.

 ## Balancer x Certora Accelerator

 On the 10th [of October 2022](https://medium.com/balancer-protocol/balancer-and-certora-launch-security-accelerator-420d3b839a37), Balancer launched the Balancer Certora Security Accelerator in partnership with [Certora](https://www.certora.com/).
 The Security Accelerator helps projects building on Balancer increase their code security.